-Before that, I would like to say two words about what Nikita Sergeevich said here in his speech - about the work of this adventurer in the Musavat_police.
+Before that, I would like to say two words about what Nikita Sergeevich said here in his speech - about the work of this adventurer in the Musavat police.
 I must say that after the temporary defeat of Soviet power in Azerbaijan, I went to Russia and returned to Azerbaijan in 1920 together with our Red Army.
-But I know very well that under the counter-revolutionary Musavatist regime all the underground work, all the personnel, everything that was done in Baku by the party organization, all the instructions of Lenin and Stalin, transmitted through Astrakhan, through Kirov to Baku- all this carried under the leadership of was out direct Anastas Mikoyan.
+But I know very well that under the counter-revolutionary Musavatist regime all the underground work, all the personnel, everything that was done in Baku by the party organization, all the instructions of Lenin and Stalin, transmitted through Astrakhan, through Kirov to Baku- all carried under this out the direct leadership of was Anastas Mikovan.
 Anastas Ivanovic never said that.